+(Above-Below) 'Patriot' class No 45505 The Royal Ordnance Corps climbs the gradient from Warrington Bank Quay to cross the Manchester Ship Canal at Acton Grange.
 (Below) By 1945, the Class 6P5F 'Patriots' were becoming a little underpowered for the increased loading of traffic, and HG Ivatt rebuilt eighteen of them with the larger Stanier tapered boiler, new cylinders, double chimneys and blastpipes in a similar fashion to the 'Royal Scot' Class 7P.
-The subtle front end differences can be seen in this Jim Carter shot of 'Royal Scot' class No 46163 Civil Service Rifleman and 'Patriot' class No 45527 Southport standing side by side at Chester - none of the 'Patriots' have survived in preservation.
+The subtle front end differences can be seen in this Jim Carter shot of 'Royal Scot' class No 46163 Civil Service Rifleman and 'Patriot' class No 45527 Southport standing side by side at the east end of Bangor station - none of the 'Patriots' have survived in preservation.

 LMS 'JUBILEE' CLASS LOCOCOMOTIVES